dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/azure-apps/troubleshoot.md

 #### Test a 32-bit (x86) app

 1. Open the folders to the path **site** > **wwwroot**.
-1. In the console, run the app by executing the app's assembly.
+1. In the console, run the app:
    * If the app is a [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd), run the app's assembly with `dotnet .\{ASSEMBLY NAME}.dll`.
    * If the app is a [self-contained deployment](/dotnet/core/deploying/#self-contained-deployments-scd), run the app's executable with `{ASSEMBLY NAME}.exe`.

-1. The console output from the app, showing any errors, is piped to the Kudu console.
+The console output from the app, showing any errors, is piped to the Kudu console.

 #### Test a 64-bit (x64) app

-* If the app is a 64-bit (x64) [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd), run the app using the 64-bit *dotnet.exe* located in the `D:\Program Files\dotnet` directory:
+* If the app is a 64-bit (x64) [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd):
-  1. In the console, execute `cd \Program Files\dotnet` to change directories.
+  1. In the console, execute `cd D:\Program Files\dotnet`.
-  1. Run the app by executing the app's assembly with `dotnet \home\site\wwwroot\{ASSEMBLY NAME}.dll`.
+  1. Run the app: `dotnet \home\site\wwwroot\{ASSEMBLY NAME}.dll`.
-  1. The console output from the app, showing any errors, is piped to the Kudu console.
 * If the app is a [self-contained deployment](/dotnet/core/deploying/#self-contained-deployments-scd), run the app's executable with `{ASSEMBLY NAME}.exe`.

+The console output from the app, showing any errors, is piped to the Kudu console.

 ### ASP.NET Core Module stdout log